 SECTION 10.1.(c) The percentage rate to be used in calculating the supplemental assessment under G.S.
-108A-141, as enacted in subsection (b) of this section, is two and twenty-six hundredths percent (2.26%) for the taxable year October 1, 2019, through September 30, 2020.
+108A-141, as enacted in subsection (b) of this section, is two and twenty-six hundredths percent (2.26%) for the taxable year October 1, 2020, through September 30, 2021.
+The supplemental assessment shall be imposed only for months beginning on or after January 1, 2021.
+The supplemental assessment imposed during the period January 1, 2021, through September 30, 2021, shall equal three-fourths of the amount of supplemental assessment that would have been imposed for the full taxable year.

 SECTION 10.1.(d) The percentage rate to be used in calculating the base assessment under G.S.
-108A-142, as enacted in subsection (b) of this section, is one and seventy-seven hundredths percent (1.77%) for the taxable year October 1, 2019, through September 30, 2020.
+108A-142, as enacted in subsection (b) of this section, is one and seventy-seven hundredths percent (1.77%) for the taxable year October 1, 2020, through September 30, 2021.
+The base assessment shall be imposed only for months beginning on or after January 1, 2021.
+The base assessment imposed during the period January 1, 2021, through September 30, 2021, shall equal three-fourths of the amount of base assessment that would have been imposed for the full taxable year.